dhruvgairola/dhruvgairola.github.io/about.md

 **Technical Interests**

-Broadly, my interests include distributed systems, database theory and machine learning.
+Broadly, my interests include distributed systems, classical machine learning and software architecture.
 I like diving deep into problems.
 I am intimately familiar with Java, and Java-related technologies (Spring, Spark, Android, JRuby, etc).
 I also enjoy programming in Javascript, Python and Ruby.

 The image below depicts a few of my interests.
 It is a [dendrogram](http://en.wikipedia.org/wiki/Dendrogram) produced by a hierarchical text clustering algorithm (written in R).
 ![_config.yml]({{ site.baseurl }}/images/skills.png)